Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model

-The curves in Fig.\,\ref{fig:Impurity-entropy} were obtained for the specific choice of the dangling-sites hopping amplitudes $t_{mm^{\prime}}^{\prime}$ which renders the system chiral.
-We can characterize this point by slightly tuning away from it, demonstrating that at the chiral point, the low-energy theory is exactly that of the CFT ansatz of Ref.\,\citep{lopesAnyonsMultichannelKondo2020}.
-This is best observed in the finite-size spectrum obtained by NRG, but as its analysis is quite technical, we defer it to Sec.\,\ref{sec:Finite-Size-Spectrum} in \citep{SM}.
+The curves in Fig.\,\ref{fig:Impurity-entropy} were obtained for the specific choice of the dangling-site hopping amplitudes $t_{mm^{\prime}}^{\prime}$ which renders the system chiral.
+We can characterize this point by artificially tuning away from it, and demonstrate that at the chiral point, the low-energy theory is exactly that of the CFT ansatz of Ref.\,\citep{lopesAnyonsMultichannelKondo2020}.
+This is best observed in the finite-size spectrum obtained by NRG, but as its analysis is quite technical, we defer it to Sec.\,\ref{sec:Finite-Size-Spectrum} in the Supplemental Material \citep{SM}.
 Instead, here we discuss more intuitive quantities.